 Become a Cyber Security Analyst / Penetration Tester and improve the security of organizations by using penetration tools to locate and exploit security vulnerabilities.
-You will learn how to footprint and ethically break into a company with the goal of exposing key issues in computer systems or software.
+You will learn how to implement footprint and ethically break into a company.
+The goal of the course is to expose key issues in computer systems or software.

 Why take this Penetration Tester career path?

 Brick-and-mortar cybersecurity and IT training help you gain theoretical knowledge, but they do not provide you with enough practical experience to prepare you for a job.
 You need guidance; so, you spend $3,000+ on classroom-based cybersecurity and IT training to get access to instructors and mentors.
 After 5, 8-hour days, and $3,000 later, you still walk away unprepared and unsure where to go from there.

 Welcome to the Transfotech Academy Career path.
 Confidently, be guided down the path towards your next job and a new career.
 This three-month program helps you take the right training, get the right hands-on experience, and prove your ability through online assessment tools.
 No experience?
 No problem.
 Work with industry-leading mentors as they help you get started and guide you through the program.

 Session 1: Course Introduction